HOW DOES A WE WORK?

 - Compassionate Grounds: Students have grounds for a WE request if they have a traumatic experience that renders them unfit to complete course requirements during the term.
 The death of an immediate family member may be regarded as a sufficient reason.

 - Other Grounds: Most WE applications are based on medical, compassionate, or employment related circumstances.
 However, other types of overwhelming personal difficulties such as divorce or family commitments may also be considered with the appropriate explanation and supporting documents.
+If something substantial and unexpected has interrupted your studies, please consult the Student Advocacy Office to see if you may be eligible. [email protected]

-REASONS FOR WE TO BE DENIED
+REASONS FOR WE APPLICATIONS TO BE DENIED

 The following examples will generally NOT be considered as a basis for granting a withdrawal (WE):